 Yes, shoebills fly but not very far or and they seem to be big, but they can fly if they want to.

 Although they do have some vocal calls and cries that they use to communicate with each other, shoebills tend to make a clattering sound with their large beaks that is described as sounding like a machine gun being fired.
 This can be extremely startling to hear in the middle of the wilderness.

 The Shoebill is endemic to East and Central African, countries of Uganda, DRC, Kenya, Botswana, Tanzania, Ethiopia, Zambia and South Sudan.
-Here is a Habitat Map showing all the countries which are known to have shoebill.
 In Uganda, you can see these rare birds in Mabamba swamp, Lake Mburo National Park, Zziwa Rhino Sanctuary, and Murchison Falls National Park.